bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 **(c) Passing Arguments**

 Because a function definition can have multiple parameters, a function call may need multiple arguments.
 You can pass arguments to your functions in a number of ways.
 You can use positional arguments, which need to be in the same order the parameters were written; keyword arguments, where each argument consists of a variable name and a value; and lists and dictionaries of values.
-Let’s look at each of these in turn.
+Let's look at each of these in turn.

 - Positional Arguments
 - Multiple Function Calls